Tiim/stream-chat/README.md

     - [ ] others?
 - [ ] minimal webserver to display chat in browser
     - [ ] send using server sent events
+- [ ] inline images for outputs that support it